New hosts: Amanda, Laura, Tim

-Wakeda’s life began when newlyweds Charlie and Jimmie Savage purchased an old farmhouse on 180 acres of woods in 1946.
+Wakeda’s life began when newlyweds Charles (“Charlie”) and Lucille (“Jimmie”) Savage purchased an old farmhouse on 180 acres of woods in 1946.
 In those days, Wakeda was known as the “Wakeda Farm” where Charlie raised honey bees and sold the honey.
 He also began sourcing parts from all over New England to build the antique saw mill that resides on the property.
 The mill, completed in 1952, to this day still produces all the lumber used to construct and renovate Wakeda’s buildings and picnic tables.

-Charlie and Jimmie successfully ran Wakeda until 1998, when it was purchased by their children Terry, Jan and Karen.
-The 2nd generation grew the business over the next 23 years to just over 397 sites.
+Charlie and Jimmie successfully ran Wakeda until 1998, when it was purchased by their children Terry, Jan, and Karen.
+The 2nd generation grew the business over the next 23 years to nearly 400 sites.
 They built the Trading Post, renovated the miniature golf course, made untold site and infrastructure improvements, and created Founder’s Park, to honor their parents, all while enjoying the people and working with family.
 Charlie passed away on March 29, 2019, at 98 years old.
 Jimmie continues to enjoy weekly summer visits to Wakeda and always loves visiting with her many family members and close friends.

 We invite you to become a part of our history and create your own wonderful Wakeda family memories!